 No one will keep your data for you, and no two flower farming businesses are exactly the same.

 If you need help figuring out what to grow, how to grow it, and more, the Ultimate Cut Flower Bundle has your back.
-It’s made up of 4 cut flower ebooks that help you grow the flowers, make bouquets that sell, save seeds to save money, and extend your growing season.
-Plus, you get the Pretty and Practical Garden Planner to put all your plans in one place.
+It’s made up of four cut flower ebooks that help you grow the flowers, make bouquets that sell, save seeds to save money, and extend your growing season.
+Plus, you get the Flower Farmer Garden Planner to put all your plans in one place.
 Since it’s a download, you can print it out year after year without having to buy anything else.